Corpus Juris Civilis: Codex

 13th-century manuscript of the Codex with the glossa ordinaria on the margins.

 The "Codex Justinianus", "Codex Justinianeus" or "Codex Justiniani" (Latin for "Justinian's Code") was the first part to be finished, on 7 April 529.
 It contained in Latin most of the existing imperial constitutiones (imperial pronouncements having force of law), back to the time of Hadrian.
 It used both the Codex Theodosianus and the fourth-century collections embodied in the Codex Gregorianus and Codex Hermogenianus, which provided the model for division into books that were themselves divided into titles.
 These works had developed authoritative standing.
 This first edition is now lost; a second edition was issued in 534 and is the text that has survived.
 At least the second edition contained some of Justinian's own legislation, including some legislation in Greek.
 It is not known whether he intended there to be further editions, although he did envisage translation of Latin enactments into Greek.

 Legislation about religion

 Numerous provisions served to secure the status of Christianity as the state religion of the empire, uniting Church and state, and making anyone who was not connected to the Christian church a non-citizen.
-The Christianity referred to is Chalcedonian Christianity as defined by the state church, which excluded a variety of other major Christian sects in existence at the time such as the Church of the East and Oriental Orthodoxy.
+The Christianity referred to is Chalcedonian Christianity as defined by the state church, which excluded the other major Christian branches, namely the Church of the East and Oriental Orthodoxy.